Keep Your Clothing Light

-Sandstorms can occur but they’re not as severe as movies would like you to believe.
+Sandstorms can occur but they’re not as severe as movies like you to believe, too.
 If you do encounter one, make sure to protect your eyes and nose and take measures to prevent inhaling the dust.

 Surviving a desert is no easy feat.
 You’re dealing with one of the harshest places on the planet.
 Getting through this terrain needs a large amount of skill, foresight, and grit.
 The barren environment itself is a test of determination and will.
 Keep a level head on your shoulders, avoid falling into panic and use your resources wisely to make it out safe.

 Any other survival tips that we missed?
 Let us know in the comments below.